-Shame engulfs you like one of J.K.
+Let’s face it, shame is sneaky.
+You want to stop believing shame, but it engulfs you like one of J.K.
 Rowling’s Dementors, those terrifying wraiths that drain happiness.
-Soon you’re locked in what author and researcher Brené Brown calls a “shame spiral”.
+Soon you’re locked in what author and researcher Brené Brown calls a shame spiral.

 The bully in your brain rants: “You’re a failure!
 You can’t do anything right!”
 And when you believe those thoughts, you’re drawn into the hell of self-hate.